jbulin/jbulin.github.io/teaching/fall/nail062/tutorial/sat-project-english.md

 Unless your instructor specifies otherwise:

-Submit the finished project in SIS in the Study Group Roster as a link to a GitHub or GitLab repository.
+Submit the finished project in the SIS module Study Group Roster as a link to a GitHub or GitLab repository.
 The repository must either be public, or you must grant your instructor access.

 ## List of Problems